The Waving Rye

 Lost Forests

 Lost Forests: Quick Read by Johannes V. JensenOn the surface, major themes of this story by Johannes Jensen are exploitation of man (slavery) and nature (deforestation).
-However, it also has a deeper theme… “progress” and the need to adapt or perish.
+However, there is also a deeper theme… “progress” and the need to adapt or perish.
 When a primitive slave is freed after years of toil, he learns that not only has the idyllic lifestyle he yearned for in his home forests disappeared, but there is no place for him in the outside world.
-He returns to his former master, accepts the occasional whipping to keep him meek and respectful, and raises a family of like-minded slaves.
+He returns to his former master, accepts the occasional whipping “to keep him meek and respectful”, and raises a family of like-minded slaves.
 Other themes include longing, acceptance.

 Continue ReadingLost Forests